Skip to content

 Explain, apply, analyse, sequence — connect ideas, read patterns, use rules in new contexts (bridge to Year 11).

-1. A 450 N net horizontal force produces 2.5 m/s² on a crate.
+1. A net horizontal force of 450 N produces acceleration 2.5 m/s² on a crate.
 The crate’s mass is:

 2. You push a heavy shopping trolley and it barely accelerates.
-Fnet=maF_{\text{net}} = ma on the trolley is still consistent because:
+Why is Fnet=maF_{\text{net}} = ma still consistent?

 3. A book rests on a table.
 Weight pulls the book down and the table exerts an upward normal force.
-For a stationary book, these forces on the book:
+For a stationary book, these two forces on the book:

 5. A 2.0 kg object accelerates at 6.0 m/s².
 The net force is: